MinaHany/minahany.github.io/_posts/2017-11-11-irenaus-perfection-of-creation.md

 would flow from it; but through [His] love and [His] power, He shall overcome the substance of created nature.
-For it was necessary, at first, that nature should be exhibited; then, after that, that what was mortal should be conquered and swallowed up by immortality, and the corruptible by incorruptibility, and that manshould be made after the image and likeness of God, having received the knowledge of good and evil.
+For it was necessary, at first, that nature should be exhibited; then, after that, that what was mortal should be conquered and swallowed up by immortality, and the corruptible by incorruptibility, and that man should be made after the image and likeness of God, having received the knowledge of good and evil[^2].

+[^1]: St Irenaeus of Lyons _Against the Heresies_ 4.38.1
--- St Irenaeus of Lyons _Against the Heresies_ 4.38.1, 4.38.4
+[^2]: St Irenaeus of Lyons _Against the Heresies_ 4.38.4